Prior to placing different species of fish together in the same tank, you need to first find out if they compatible and can live together.

 “Fish compatibility” is described by aquarium hobbyists as the ability of different species of fish to peacefully coexist with other species.

-While some fish have a mild temperament and can be kept in a tank with virtually any other species, some species tend to be aggressive and need to be kept alone.
+While some active fish have a mild temperament and can be kept in a community tank with virtually any other species, some species tend to be aggressive and need to be kept alone.

 It’s also crucial to acknowledge that while the temperament of individual fish will vary to some degree, most species can be divided into various categories based on their compatibility with other fish.

-Some fish can get along with other fish under the right circumstances when others simply shouldn’t be kept without another species of fish under any circumstances.
+Some hardy fish can get along with other fish under the right circumstances when others simply shouldn’t be kept without another species of tropical fish under any circumstances.

 What fish go well together?